dimitramav/DEVils-Scrum-Tool/README.md

 agile methodology (SCRUM) via sprints, epics, user stories, tasks and issues.

 ## Environment
-This web application is created using Spring Boot and Gradle for build in the backend, while the frontend is implemented on Vue framework.
-For dependencies, check the respective README.md files in both files.
+This web application is created using Spring Boot and Gradle for build in the back-end, while the front-end is implemented on Vue framework.
+Unit and integration tests have been implemented on client and server respectively.
+For dependencies, check the README.md files in each directory.

 ## Build and Run Server
 - In server directory, follow the instructions given on [Server ReadMe](./server/README.md) in order to install